Oecusse: Overview

 Oecusse SAR has a total area of 813.6 km2.
 It is completely surrounded by Indonesian territory, except to the north, where it faces Ombai Strait (at that point, part of the Savu Sea).
 Geographically, the rest of Timor-Leste is 58 km east of the SAR's easternmost tip; by road, the distance is more than 70 km.

-In the north of the SAR, there is coastal plain and savanna rising to relatively arid hills up to 1000 m AMSL, and then mountains.
+In the north of the SAR, a coastal plain and savanna rise to relatively arid hills up to 1000 m AMSL, and then mountains.
 The main river in the exclave is the Tono River, which flows into the Savu Sea near Lifau, just west of Pante Macassar.
 Outside the rainy season, however, the river, although perennial, comes close to drying up.
 Away from the Tono valley, the SAR consists essentially of a landscape rising sharply to at least 800-900 m AMSL.

 The northeast of the SAR has the wildest and youngest of the whole island's surface structure, and is partially of volcanic origin.
 Close to the SAR's northeastern border, within the Pante Macassar administrative post, is the Sapu (Fatu Nipane) (1259 m AMSL).
-In the southernmost of the SAR's administrative posts, Passabe, the land rises continuously and, at the SAR's southwestern tip, reaches Bisae Súnan (1560 m AMSL), the highest peak in the whole of the SAR.
+In the southernmost post of the SAR's administrative divisions, Passabe, the land rises continuously and, at the SAR's southwestern tip, reaches Bisae Súnan (1560 m AMSL), the highest peak in the whole of the SAR.
 Other mountains in the SAR include the Manoleu (1171 m AMSL) in the west of the Nitibe administrative post, and the Puas (1121 m in Passabe.

 Around 30% of the SAR is wooded, mostly by forest and Eucalyptus woodland, which is often threatened by slash-and-burn (swidden) agriculture and illegal tree cutting.
 South of the town of Oesilo (in the suco of Bobometo) are active mud volcanoes.

 At its far western extremity, the SAR extends to the Indonesian regency of Kupang; to the east and south lies the North Central Timor Regency.
 The SAR's land border is about 300 km in length, its coastline about 50 km long.
 There are border crossings at Bobometo (Oesilo) – Napan (Indonesia), Citrana (Nitibe) – Oipoli (Indonesia), and Passabe (Passabe) – Haumeni Ana (Indonesia) leading to West Timor, and at Sacato (Pante Macassar) – Wini (Indonesia) leading both to West Timor and, via another crossing, to the main part of Timor-Leste.

 As of 2019, Timor-Leste and Indonesia were at odds over the Área Cruz (Passabe), until it was agreed that it belonged to Timor-Leste.
 Also disputed are the 1069 ha 'Citrana Triangle', the town of Naktuka (Nitibe) and Batek Island (or Fatu Sinai), 12 km off the coast of the SAR's westernmost point.